 When it comes to passing on an inheritance, financial assets are undoubtedly important, but multiple studies show it's more far-reaching to receive and pass on the family's values, stories, life lessons and traditions.
 By creating a culture of communication, trust and mentoring within your family, you can encourage strong bonds and shared values that can last for generations.

-These questions can help you and your family discover together the values and ideas that are significant to you.
+These questions can help you and your family discover the values and ideas that are significant for your wealth plan.

 - What is the purpose(s) of your family and the value of keeping it together?

 - What types of wealth are most important to you?
 (For example, human or intellectual?
 Social or financial?)

 - What type of communication styles does each member of your family have?
 (For example, submissive or aggressive?
 Passive or assertive?)